muzix/ghost-s3/README.md

 #UPDATE
-Update version 0.2.2 for Ghost 0.6.0
+Update version 0.2.2 for Ghost 0.6.0 or later

 # Ghost S3 Storage

 This module allows you to store media file at Amazon S3 instead of storing at local machine, especially helpful for ghost blog hosted at heroku (no local storage).
-Work with latest version 0.6.0 of Ghost!
+Work with latest version Ghost (0.6.0 or later)!
 (Use module version 0.1.7 for Ghost version < 0.6.0)

 ## Installation

     npm install --save ghost-s3-storage
+    npm shrinkwrap

 ## Create storage module